First-Year Seminar

 FYS 142 Reacting to the Past (5 Credits)

 In this course, students learn by taking on roles, in elaborate games set in the past; they learn skills--speaking, writing, critical thinking, problem solving, leadership, and teamwork--in order to prevail in complicated situations.
 Reacting roles do not have a fixed script and outcome.
 While students adhere to the intellectual beliefs of the historical figures they have been assigned, they must devise their own means of expressing those ideas in papers, speeches or public presentations.
 Class sessions are run entirely by students; instructors guide students and grade their oral and written work.
 It draws students into the past, promotes engagement with big ideas and improves intellectual and academic skills.
-Restrictions: First years only; students are limited to one first-year seminar.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 24.
 WI {H}

 Fall, Spring, Variable